 The Christmas of Jesus and Human Rights

-Christmas is not a time for forgetting problems, but to seek divine inspiration to resolve them.
-Its atmosphere should be that of brotherhood, which is more essential than ever for the planetary citizenship to truly emerge, which positively knows how to defend itself from the endemic global exploitation.
+Christmas is not a time to forget our problems, but rather to seek Divine Inspiration to resolve them.
+Its atmosphere should be that of borderless Fraternity, which is now, more than ever, essential to the emergence of true Planetary Citizenship—one that effectively defends itself against global endemic exploitation.
 It is not just the body that falls sick, but society as well.

 Ryoji Iwata-Unsplash